-Ceftriaxone instructions for contraindications.
-Antibiotic Ceftriaxone: purpose, application, how to properly dilute at home.
-Special instructions and interaction with other drugs
+Ceftriaxone instructions contraindications.
+Antibiotic Ceftriaxone: purpose, use, how to properly dilute at home.
+Special instructions and interactions with other drugs

-Ceftriaxone must be injected strictly according to the doctor's prescription, the average course is 7-10 days, but in severe cases it can be extended up to two weeks.
-The minimum duration (5 days) is recommended for mild illness and for stepwise therapy, that is, when switching from Ceftriaxone to tablets.
-Longer treatment is needed for streptococcal infection, chronic inflammation, moderate and severe disease.
+Ceftriaxone should be injected strictly as prescribed by the doctor, on average the course is 7-10 days, but in severe cases may be extended up to two weeks.
+A minimum duration (5 days) is recommended for mild flow illness and during stepwise therapy, that is, when switching from Ceftriaxone to tablets.
+Longer treatment is needed for streptococcal infections, chronic inflammation, moderate and severe course diseases.

-Adults are administered 1-2 g 1 time per day, a child 20-80 mg per 1 kg of body weight.
-Diluted with 1% Lidocaine solution.
-With meningitis, a maximum dose of 4 g for an adult and 100 mg / kg for a child can be prescribed for 2-3 days before the pathogen is determined, according to the results of the analysis, the course of injections is set for 5-7 days.
+Adults are administered 1-2 g once a day, children 20-80 mg per 1 kg of body weight.
+Diluted with 1% lidocaine solution.
+For meningitis it can be prescribed maximum dose 4 g for an adult and 100 mg/kg for a child for 2-3 days before determining the pathogen; based on the results of the analysis, the course of injections is set for 5-7 days.

-• the severity of the disease - with a mild infection, 5-7 days may be enough, with moderate severity, 10 days will be needed, and severe forms will require about 2 weeks;
+• severity of the disease - with a mild infection, 5-7 days may be enough, with medium degree severity will need 10, and severe forms will require administration for about 2 weeks;

-• acuteness of the inflammatory reaction - in acute forms, the course is shorter;
+• witticisms inflammatory reaction– in acute forms the course is shorter;

-• the state of the immune system - with a decrease in immunity, the treatment is longer;
+• state of the immune system - if immunity decreases, treatment takes longer;

-• pathogen - for example, in acute uncomplicated gonorrhea, the antibiotic is administered only 1 time, and in case of streptococcal infection, it should be injected for at least 10 days;
+• pathogen - for example, for acute uncomplicated gonorrhea, the antibiotic is administered only 1 time, and for streptococcal infection it should be injected for at least 10 days;

-• the use of other drugs - when switching to antibiotic tablets according to the stepwise therapy scheme, you can limit yourself to a minimum course of 5 days;
+• use of other drugs - when switching to antibiotic tablets according to the step-down therapy scheme, you can limit yourself to a minimum course of 5 days;

-• the result achieved - when there is no improvement in the condition for 3 days, it is often necessary to change the drug or add a second one.
+• achieved result - when there is no improvement in the condition within 3 days, it is often necessary to change the drug or add a second one.

-In the vast majority of cases, the doctor cannot know in advance how many injections the patient will need, since he evaluates the response to the drug according to objective data:
+In the vast majority of cases, the doctor cannot know in advance how many injections the patient will need, since he evaluates the reaction to the drug based on objective data:

 • decrease in temperature and other signs of microbial intoxication: headache, appetite, nausea, general weakness;

-• examination (for example, a decrease in wheezing in the lungs with pneumonia or pain when probing the abdomen with inflammation in the abdominal cavity);
+• examination (for example, a decrease in wheezing in the lungs with pneumonia or pain when palpating the abdomen with inflammation in the abdominal cavity);

-• results of blood tests, urine and instrumental diagnostics.
+• results of blood tests, urine tests and instrumental diagnostics.

-The duration of treatment is tentatively determined by lowering the temperature (in case of acute inflammation), after its normalization, injections should be given for another 2-3 days.
-If the disease has a chronic course with frequent exacerbations, then it is important to obtain laboratory confirmation of the destruction of the pathogen (seeding results, blood tests).
+The duration of treatment is approximately determined by reducing the temperature (in case of acute inflammation); after its normalization, injections should be given for another 2-3 days.
+If the disease has a chronic course with frequent exacerbations, then it is important to obtain laboratory confirmation of the destruction of the pathogen (culture results, blood tests).

 How to breed

-For intramuscular injection, Ceftriaxone should be diluted with 1% Lidocaine solution.
-The addition of an anesthetic is necessary because of the severe pain of antibiotic injections.
-To prepare the solvent, 2 ml of 2% Lidocaine and 2 ml of water for injection are drawn into a 5 ml syringe.
+For intramuscular injection Ceftriaxone must be diluted with 1% lidocaine solution.
+The addition of an anesthetic is necessary due to the severe pain of antibiotic injections.
+To prepare the solvent, add 2 ml of 2% Lidocaine and 2 ml of water for injection into a 5 ml syringe.

-The entire volume of the resulting solution is injected through the rubber cap into the vial of Ceftriaxone, without removing the needle, shake it until completely dissolved.
-Then they collect an antibiotic with a solvent in a syringe and make an injection.
+The entire volume of the resulting solution is injected through the rubber cap into the Ceftriaxone vial, without removing the needle, shake it until completely dissolved.
+Then the antibiotic and solvent are drawn into a syringe and an injection is given.

-The use of Novocain is not recommended, as it increases the likelihood of allergic reactions.
-If the patient is found to be intolerant to Lidocaine, then only water for injection is taken in an amount of 3.8 ml.
-It will also be required for intravenous injection, because when Lidocaine is injected into a vein, the heart rhythm is disturbed.
-For 1 g of the drug for injection into a vein, 10 ml of the solvent is needed.
+The use of Novocaine is not recommended, as it increases the likelihood allergic reactions.
+If the patient is found to be intolerant to Lidocaine, then take only water for injection in the amount of 3.8 ml.
+It will also be needed for intravenous injection, because when Lidocaine is injected into a vein, the heart rhythm is disrupted.
+For 1 g of the drug, 10 ml of solvent is needed for injection into a vein.

-Ceftriaxone in a hospital is also used for droppers.
-It is placed on 0.9% sodium chloride (isotonic, or saline), 5% glucose, 6% Voluvene.
+Ceftriaxone is also used for IV drips in hospital settings.
+It is placed on 0.9% sodium chloride (isotonic, or saline), 5% glucose, 6% Voluven.
 One infusion will require 40-50 ml of solvent and 2 g of antibiotic.
-It is forbidden to combine Ceftriaxone with solutions containing calcium.
+It is prohibited to combine Ceftriaxone with solutions containing calcium.

-It has been established that it crosses the placenta from mother to fetus.
-So far, there is no confirmed evidence that the antibiotic is completely harmless to the child.
-Doctors can only rely on animal studies that have not revealed abnormalities in the development of the fetus or deterioration in the course of pregnancy.
+It has been established that it penetrates the placenta from mother to fetus.
+There is no confirmed data yet that the antibiotic is completely harmless to the child.
+Doctors can only rely on animal studies that have not shown fetal abnormalities or worsening pregnancy.

 Ceftriaxone for the elderly is used according to the same rules as for adult patients, therefore, how much it will need to be injected is determined by the dynamics of the disease.
-After a day of normal temperature, it is most often prescribed for another 2-3 days.
+After 24 hours normal temperature Most often it is prescribed for another 2-3 days.

-It is important to consider that the absence of fever in a patient after 50 years is possible from the very beginning of the disease, which does not exclude the presence of an infectious process.
-Therefore, usually when prescribing a course of treatment, they are guided by the results of the tests.
+It is important to consider that the absence of fever in a patient after 50 years of age is possible from the very beginning of the disease, which does not exclude the presence of an infectious process.
+Therefore, when prescribing a course of treatment, they are usually guided by test results.

-The maximum duration of antibiotic therapy in the elderly has not been established, but it is imperative to monitor the functioning of the liver and kidneys, and tolerability of the drug.
-If complications occur or threaten to develop, the doctor may recommend changing the medication or prescribe medications that have a protective effect on:
+The maximum duration of antibiotic therapy in old age has not been established, but it is imperative to monitor the functioning of the liver and kidneys and drug tolerance.
+If complications occur or there is a threat of their development, the doctor may recommend changing the medication or prescribe medications that have a beneficial effect. protective effect on the:

 • immunity – Derinat, Polyoxidonium;